dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 2.0 🪽.md

 ## I. INTRODUCTION

 This reply is submitted in response to the District Attorney’s Omnibus Opposition, filed and served on April 3, 2025, one day before the scheduled hearing.
-The opposition is procedurally untimely, factually misleading, and legally insufficient.
+The Opposition is procedurally untimely, factually misleading, and legally insufficient.

-The recently disclosed unredacted police reports—provided on April 2, 2025—reveal multiple Brady violations, material misstatements in the warrant affidavit under Franks v.
-Delaware, and discovery misconduct.
-The prosecution’s April 3 opposition fails to address or refute these facts and instead relies on general denials unsupported by evidence or law.
+The April 2 unredacted discovery disclosure, produced only after sustained court pressure, revealed suppression of material Brady evidence.
+These revelations confirm prior claims of prosecutorial misconduct, material omissions in the warrant affidavit, and deliberate obstruction of timely discovery.
+The DA’s filing fails to refute these facts or apply the correct legal standard.

-Accordingly, Defendant respectfully requests that the Court strike or disregard the late-filed opposition under California Rule of Court 8.54(c), grant the constitutional relief requested, and issue formal written findings.
+Accordingly, Defendant respectfully requests that the Court strike or disregard the late-filed Omnibus Opposition under California Rule of Court 8.54(c), grant full relief, and issue written findings for appellate preservation.

 ---